 We fill ourselves up in our sleep

 And I’ll heal you when you’re ill

 Though it’s hard keeping still in our sleep“

 It’s dismaying to learn that Berenyi and Emma Anderson (vocals, guitar) fell out for several years after Acland’s death because much of Lush’s appeal stemmed from their tight, if sometimes tense, friendship and simpatico songwriting.
 They met at Queen’s College in Westminster when they were 14, both misfits in an environment of privilege.
 “I think we were both quite isolated in our homes,” Berenyi said.
 “It was like: ‘You’re weird, and I’m weird, too.’
 We could trust each other.”
 The two girls wrote a fanzine specializing in gothic rock and rude jokes and played bass in other people’s bands.
 After leaving school and meeting drummer Acland at North London Polytechnic (Miki briefly dated him at the time), they decided to start their own group, originally called the Baby Machines after a line in the Siouxsie and the Banshees song “Arabian Knights“.
 Original bassist Steve Rippon would be replaced by Phil King in 1991, later known for his extensive work with The Jesus and Mary Chain.

-Sadly, though the band briefly reformed from 2015 to 2016, they again are no more, yet blessedly left behind a gorgeous catalog, a true legacy to 90s shoegaze that achingly deserves to be thoroughly and deeply explored and enjoyed.
+Sadly, though the band briefly reformed from 2015-2016, they again are no more.
+Though they blessedly leave behind a gorgeous catalog and a true legacy to 90s shoegaze that achingly deserves to be thoroughly and deeply explored and enjoyed.

 And their mouths“